nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/rsi-sistemi.md

 ---

-## Historical Context: The Consolidation of Italian IT Services
+## Historical Context

-RSI Sistemi's acquisition by Altran in 2001 and subsequent integration into Altran Italia by 2007 reflected a broader consolidation pattern across European IT services.
-The late 1990s had seen numerous independent specialists—firms with deep expertise in specific domains or technologies.
-By the early 2000s, consolidation was accelerating.
-Enterprises wanted integrated service providers that could handle end-to-end solutions, manage relationships with multiple vendors, and offer services across consulting, integration, and support.
-Single-domain specialists, however technically excellent, struggled to compete against larger, more diversified firms.
+RSI Sistemi's acquisition by Altran in 2001 and subsequent integration into Altran Italia by 2007 reflected broader European IT services consolidation.
+The late 1990s had seen numerous independent specialists with deep domain expertise.
+By the early 2000s, consolidation accelerated as enterprises wanted integrated service providers handling end-to-end solutions.
+Single-domain specialists, however technically excellent, struggled against larger, more diversified firms.

-The market was consolidating into a few large national players (Value Team, Engineering, Altran Italia) and international firms operating in Italy (Accenture, IBM, larger American and European consultancies).
-Independent firms with deep specialization had limited future unless they could scale rapidly or get acquired by larger players.
-RSI Sistemi chose acquisition, which preserved the technical expertise but absorbed the company into a larger organization with different priorities and culture.
+The market consolidated into a few large national players (Value Team, Engineering, Altran Italia) and international firms (Accenture, IBM).
+Independent specialists had limited future unless they could scale rapidly or be acquired.
+RSI Sistemi chose acquisition, which preserved expertise but absorbed the company into a larger organization with different priorities.

-This consolidation trend would continue: Altran itself would be acquired by Capgemini in 2020 and rebranded as Capgemini Engineering in 2021.
-The trajectory from independent specialist (RSI Sistemi 1976–2001) through acquisition (Altran 2001–2020) through integration into a global giant (Capgemini 2020 onward) captured the arc of European IT services consolidation across a 40-year period.
+This pattern continued: Altran was acquired by Capgemini in 2020 and rebranded as Capgemini Engineering in 2021.
+The trajectory from independent specialist (RSI Sistemi 1976–2001) through acquisition (Altran 2001–2020) through integration into a global giant (Capgemini 2020 onward) captured the arc of European IT services consolidation across 40 years.

 ---